schell/renderling.xyz/content/articles/introducing-wgsl-rs.md

    But the kicker here is that you don't know about a gotcha until you hit it.
    I'm sure there are issues I'm not tracking that I simply haven't hit.

+## Rust-GPU to Vectorware

-Lastly, the rest of the maintainers have incorporated and are working on their product, and the communication (at least with me) has kinda dried up.
-I took this as a sign to get my priorities straight and made a decision rely on my own tech stack.
+Lastly, the rest of the Rust-GPU maintainers have incorporated as "vectorware" and are working on their product, and the communication (at least with me) has kinda dried up.
+It makes sense.
+Startups are a lot of work.
+I took this as a sign to get my priorities straight and made a decision to rely on my own tech stack.
+The other maintainers are great.
+They're awesome engineers and I wish them the best in their corporate endeavor.
+I however, am on a quest for graphics and sound and games, and they are on a quest for AI and general compute and startups, so we are walking our own paths.
+Our paths will likely cross often!

+...but they're separate.

 ## Worse is better?

 Given Rust-GPU's strengths and limitations, I decided to write a crate that could give me 80% of the benefit that Rust-GPU provides me, with
 20% of the effort.

+(It's probably more like 10% or 5% - these numbers are squishy and hand-wavey).

 That crate is called [`wgsl-rs`] and it is a procedural macro crate that lets you write WGSL shaders in a subset of Rust.
 You annotate a Rust module with `#[wgsl]` and the macro does two things: it leaves your Rust code intact (so it compiles and runs on the CPU as normal), and it transpiles that same code